atet/raspberrypi/README.md

 ### 5.2.
 Build Craft program

-* Build the Craft program to run on the specific Raspberry Pi Zero W hardware
+* Build the Craft program to run on the Raspberry Pi Zero W
-   * Don't worry about any warnings, the program should still be built correctly
    * Coffee break #4: This will take ~10 mins. and you don't need to babysit this
+   * There may be some warnings, but the program should build correctly if everything from step 4.2. was successful

 ```
 $ cd ~/Craft && \